AnthonyAstige/auto-guest-accounts-ui-unstyled/README.md

-# Edited for optional use with [anthonyastige-auto-guest] (https://github.com/AnthonyAstige/auto-guest)
+# Edited for use with [anthonyastige-auto-guest] (https://github.com/AnthonyAstige/auto-guest)

 # accounts-ui-unstyled